 Reonomy and CoStar are very robust real estate analytics companies, but their usage is limited to commercial properties.
 If you or the company you represent deals with both commercial and residential real estate, you will have to employ two software solutions.

 Mashvisor is one of the best choices when it comes to residential real estate comps.
 Let’s take you through its main features.

 Mashvisor’s Property Finder lets you browse real estate in up to five cities with applied filters.
 This allows you to broaden your search in terms of territory covered and narrow it in terms of price and estimated cash-on-cash return.

 The next step after finding a couple of properties that fit your search criteria is looking up real estate comps.
 Mashvisor has access to a lot of sales data all over the United States and provides accurate comparatives on listings.
 You can see statistics on both Airbnb and traditional rentals because Mashvisor gathers Airbnb data to estimate occupancy rate and median rental price.

 Close the Sale

 On top of providing a large database of listings and rental comps, Mashvisor also has a database of seller contacts.
 This allows real estate agents and investors to contact sellers directly from Mashvisor and receive all the details needed to close the sale.
 The website also has a platform that allows handling all client communications in-house, making it simpler for the real estate agents.

 Both companies have their pros and cons and fit slightly different types of users.
 Reonomy is best suited for smaller investors with a limited area of coverage, preferably within large cities.
 Meanwhile, CoStar is best for institutional investors with interests that span across the US and a large budget.

-Whatever your choice is for commercial real estate software, you can always complement it with Mashvisor for searching residential rentals.
-Start out your 7-day free trial of Mashvisor now, followed by 15% off for life.
+Whatever your choice is for commercial real estate software, you can always complement it with Mashvisor for searching for residential rentals.
+Sign up for a 7-day free trial of Mashvisor now, followed by 15% off for life.